ionextdebug/NOSTR-COMMUNITY-STANDARD/README.md

 You can contribute creating pull requests after changed this document.

 **WARN**: Add new clauses or new subclauses, don't try to change the sequence of main/head clauses.
 Maintaining the order of the clauses' number is important to future references, e.g., debugging tools.
+We need to work on stable tags to referencing clauses' violations.

 ## HOW TO USE (EXAMPLE)